What food can I take to France in my motorhome?

 dairy-platter

-Now that the UK is not part of the EU (European Union), the regulations for bringing food and drink with us into Europe are tighter.
-Rules came into effect from January 2021 that effectively prevent you from bringing meat and dairy-based products from the UK into France, even if only for personal use.
+Now that the UK is no longer part of the EU (European Union), the regulations for bringing food and drink into Europe are stricter.
+Rules came into effect in January 2021 that effectively prevent you from bringing meat and dairy-based products from the UK into France, even if they are for personal use.

 Technically, that includes even something like a cheese sandwich.
 It also rules out the likes of cottage cheese, pork pies, pork scratchings, crisps with meat or fish flavourings and more – i.e., items you are unlikely to find on your travels through France.